Contexter/FountainAI/The Tree Cat.md

 - It creates the project structure, initializes a Swift package, and sets up a basic library and executable target.
 - The library contains a simple function, `getGreeting`, which is called from the `main.swift` of the executable target.
 - A test target is also created to ensure the library function works as expected.
-- The script initializes a git repository .
+- The script initializes a git repository.

 **Committing the Initial Setup:**